Brand Measurement Case Studies

 Brand-Centric Creative Across the Whole Funnel

-$209K Weekly CM — Biggest Positive Comp on Record
++68% CM$ YoY — Biggest Positive Comp on Record

 Weekly Contribution Margin $

-From ~$140K to $209K in weekly contribution dollars — adding ~$70K/week. +68% YoY, the biggest positive comp on record.
++68% year-over-year growth on a multimillion-dollar weekly contribution base — the biggest positive comp on record.

 Contribution Margin %